Causality is rare: some topological properties of causal quantum channels: Causality is rare in QFT

-where the final equality follows from proposition \ref{prop:equiv_of_conditions}.
-We now prove the same statement for weak$^*$.
-By proposition \ref{prop:closed_compactness_boundedness}, we have that $\text{nUCP}(\mathcal{M})$ is a closed (and compact) convex subset of the normed space $\sigma\text{-CB}(\mathfrak{A})$.
-Our result follows immediately from the same arguments above, and the fact that Eq \eqref{eq:causality_constraint_CB} is also continuous in weak$^*$ topology. \end{proof} The application of the above theorem relies on the fact that at least one acausal channel exists.
-In the free real scalar case, this follows rather directly, see \cite{PhysRevD.105.025003} for numerous example, and corollary \ref{cor:existence_acausal} for application of those results to our case.
+The application of the above theorem relies on the fact that at least one acausal channel exists.
+In the free real scalar case, this follows rather directly, see \cite{PhysRevD.105.025003} for numerous examples, and corollary \ref{cor:existence_acausal} for application of those results to our case.